vibhoragarwal/techvibhor/_posts/aws_athena.md

 1\.
 Note than we did not use even standard numeric values in partition ranges, such as 0-50, 50-250 and so on.
 Reason can be to leave a futuristic thought to allow queries on ranges.
-   If client app says that "attr1_num" is "around 50", we might want to add tolerance of +-10% and query for 45  to 55 range, right ?
+   If client app says that "attr1_num" is "around 50", you might want to add tolerance of +-10% and query for 45  to 55 range, right ?
-   Doing so, we would most probably still hit one single partition, and reduce the hops in partition and number of files scanned
+   Doing so, query would most probably still hit one single partition, and reduce the hops in partition and number of files scanned

 2\.
 Try to keep optimal size of data where athena queries run; in the first version of my real project, we reduced ~200GB of data to 15 GB of data, keeping only required attributes.
 Less amount of data scan means less cost and higher speeds.
-Also keeping only needed data in S3 in STANDARD tier as there is S3 storage cost, we do not want to keep redundant data forever, which in long run would be costly.
+Also keeping only needed data in S3 in STANDARD tier as there is S3 storage cost, you do not want to keep redundant data forever, which in long run would be costly.

 3\.
 "When Athena reads data, it assigns different ranges of files to different nodes, to maximize parallel processing of the data.
 Each range is known as a split and files that can be read in parallel are called splittable"
    It was observed by experiments, that about 10-50 MB of a file size is optimal, bigger files have more latency to process.
 Note that too small files, 20KB for example, would